NycroV/MonoStereo/docs/PLAYBACK.md

 song.Play();
 ```
 Buffered reading only reads the source file ahead of time.
 Effects and filters are still applied in real time, based off of your configured latency.
 You may have noticed some extra overloads to these methods which take in custom song sources.
-For more info about custom sources, see CUSTOM_SOURCES.md.
+For more info about custom sources, see the [Custom Sources](https://github.com/NycroV/MonoStereo/blob/master/docs/CUSTOM_SOURCES.md) documentation.

 ### Sound Effects
 When playing sound effects, you have 2 options.
 For sounds that won't be played back very frequently, you can create and play them the same way you would with a song.